 The Arrabelle at Vail Square, A RockResort Receives a Refresh

-The Arrabelle at Vail Square, A RockResort, has transformed its look and feel with a healthy refresh, which debuted in June 2016.
-The property’s location, just steps from The Eagle Bahn Gondola, as well as its alpine chalet charm and impeccable service, have made it a favorite among visitors.
-Upgrades included soft seating and carpeting updates in all 36 hotel rooms, a renovated workout facility including, new and expanded cardio equipment, HD television integration, high impact flooring, and a separate core/stretch zone, a new HydraFacial offering at the RockResorts Spa and much more. www.arrabelle.rockresorts.com
+The location of The Arrabelle at Vail Square, A RockResort, just steps from The Eagle Bahn Gondola, as well as its alpine chalet charm and impeccable service, have made it a favorite among visitors since opening in 2008.
+The property debuted an updated look and feel to several aspects of the property in June 2016, including updates to soft seating and carpeting in 36 hotel rooms, a fully renovated workout facility including, new and expanded cardio equipment, HD television integration, high impact flooring, and a separate core/stretch zone and new hydrotherapy facial machine at the RockResorts Spa and much more. www.arrabelle.rockresorts.com

 Vail Mountain Ski and Snowboard School Honors